opentofu/tofudl/README.md

 }
 ```

-You can also call `PreWarm` on the caching layer in order to pre-warm your local caches.
+You can also use the `mirror` variable as an `http.Handler`.
+Additionally, you can also call `PreWarm` on the caching layer in order to pre-warm your local caches.
 (Be careful, this may take a long time!)

+## Standalone mirror

+The example above showed a cache/mirror that acts as a pull-through cache to upstream.
+You can alternatively also use the mirror as a stand-alone mirror and publish your own binaries.
+The mirror has functions to facilitate uploading basic artifacts, but you can also use the `ReleaseBuilder` to make building releases easier.
+(Note: the `ReleaseBuilder` only builds artifacts needed for TofuDL, not all artifacts OpenTofu typically publishes.)

 ## Advanced usage